GeoscienceAustralia/ptha/R/source_contours_2_unit_sources/tutorial.md

 sub-unit-source points, exact unit source discretization, etc).

 # Tips

-Beware of possible artefacts in the computed solution along the trench when rupture becomes very shallow and the source zone is nonuniform.
-This would typically manifest itself as rare high-points in the solution.
-In our experience this is not detectable when Kajiura filtering is applied (and is often not detectible in any case -- but you should check for it).
-In general we suggest to always apply Kajiura filtering, although that is not done above so we can avoid distributing elevation data with the package.
-Also, as discussed below, often it is best to apply Kajiura filtering AFTER unit sources have been combined (see next paragraph).
+* You should visually check that the computed initial conditions seem reasonable.

-The option 'use_improved_downdip_lines=TRUE' can reduce the above issues.
+In early versions of the code, we sometimes observed numerical artefacts in the computed solution along the trench (manifest as localised spikes in the deformation).
+Improvements to the code seem to have dealt with this issue, but it seems plausible that other artefacts might occur for some input source-contours  (or you might accidently make a poor choice of input parameters) -- so we suggest visually checking the outputs.

-If a fine unit source spacing is used and the unit source deformations are combined to produce tsunami initial conditions, then it may be best to apply Kajiura filtering AFTER combining the sources ('filtering-after-combining').
-Mathematically the problem is linear, and there should be no difference between this and filtering-before-combining (i.e. filtering before the unit source deformations are combined, as supported in this script).
+* If using Kajiura filtering with unit-sources, you can either apply the Kajiura filter to the unit sources directly before summing them ('filtering-before-combining'), or you can sum the unit sources and subsequently apply the Kajiura filter ('filtering-after-combining').
+The above code directly supports 'filtering-before-combining'( see codes in the combine_tsunami_sources folder for 'filtering-after-combining').
+Mathematically the problem is linear, and there should be no difference between these two cases.
 However, in practice our Kajiura filtering algorithm involves some interplation to move from to and from cartesian and spherical coordinates.
-This leads to some discretization error, and the approach of 'filtering-before-combining' is numerically much more sensitive to this than 'filtering-after-combining'.
-In the filtering-before-combining approach, individual unit source deformations can have steep gradients that would be cancelled by neighbouring sources after combination.
+This leads to some discretization error, and the approach of 'filtering-before-combining' is numerically more sensitive to this than 'filtering-after-combining'.
+If this is a problem you might consider using the `filtering-after-combining' approach.
+The basic issue that that in the filtering-before-combining approach, individual unit source deformations can have steep gradients that would be cancelled by neighbouring sources after combination.
 These steep gradients cause relatively high smoothing with the Kajiura filter.
 To avoid artefacts any discretization errors in this smoothing must cancel with those from neighbouring unit source deformations.
-In practice it is difficult to achieve this, whereas by definition it is not an issue for the filtering-after-combining approach.